 Kahuna Massage is typically done on a massage table or bed.
-The receiver remains unclothed during a session, perhaps only with exception of the private areas if he or she prefers so.
-Much oil is used facilitating the long gliding and rhythmic strokes applied by the practitioner, who mainly uses forearms, elbows and the hands to give the massage.
+The receiver remains unclothed during a session, perhaps only with exception of the private areas if they prefer so.
+Much oil is used facilitating the long gliding and rhythmic strokes applied by the practitioner, who mainly uses forearms, elbows, and the hands to apply the massage.